MewsSystems/gitbook-connector-api/operations/messages.md

 ## Get all messages

 Get all messages belonging to the specified [Message threads](messagethreads.md#message-thread).
 Messages can only be returned for message threads you have created.
-Note this operation uses [Pagination](../guidelines/pagination.md).
+Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request